Last Updated on

 What Does the Akita Inu Look Like?

 This is an attractive dog bred for strength and hunting prowess.
-A full grown Akita Inu stands up to 26 inches (66 cm) in height and weighs up to 100 lbs (45 kg).
+As mentioned above a full-grown Akita Inu stands up to 26-28 inches (66-70 cm) in height and weighs up to 70-130 lbs (31-58 kg).

 The Akita has a bit of a wolfish look with its thick coat, observant eyes, and pointed ears.
 The signature Akita tail is held high, laying in a curly Q shape across the loins.